UST-MICO/mico-case-study/README.md

 **Configure the service to be kafka-enabled**: After importing a service, click the `Edit` button and set the service to be `Kafka Enabled`:
 ![Screenshot](screenshots/kafka-enabled.png)

-To learn more about using MICO, one can complete set of tutorial available [here](https://mico-docs.readthedocs.io/en/latest/tutorials/index.html).
+To learn more about using MICO, one can complete the tutorials [available here](https://mico-docs.readthedocs.io/en/latest/tutorials/index.html).

 ## Step 3: Import Pattern Implementations
 To import the pattern implementations, one can use `faas-cli` from OpenFaaS, or the OpenFaaS UI which is available on the port exposed in Step1.
 The pattern implementations are available in the folder `pattern-implementations` of this repository.
-To deploy them using `faas-cli` please follow the description provided [here](https://mico-docs.readthedocs.io/en/latest/setup/kubernetes/openfaas.html).
+To deploy them using `faas-cli` please follow the description [provided here](https://mico-docs.readthedocs.io/en/latest/setup/kubernetes/openfaas.html).

 These pattern implementations are already available as Docker images `ustmico/rides-router` and `ustmico/rides-filter`.
 To import them using OpenFaaS UI, simply click `Deploy New Function` in the UI and choose `Custom` tab.
 Afterwards, specify the aforementioned Docker images and function names, e.g., `content-based-router` and `message-filter` respectively.